 This is a photo of a Ragtime Pressure motor.
 Note the pressure elbow on the side for 3/4 inch pipe.
 These are used in pianos with pipes, calliopes or some pianos with accordion if it is on pressure.
 Accordions may run on pressure or vacuum depending on what instruments accompany it.
 If with pipes, the accordion will run on vacuum to balance the system.

-This is a set of 6 of out pluckers.
+This is a set of 6 of pluckers.
 They slide over the control arm.
-Snap in place.
-If your clutches (ratchets) are fine, you may replace the pluckers.
+They snap in place.
+If your clutches (ratchets) are fine, you may just replace the pluckers however it has been my experience that the clutches are soon to follow.
 Availble one at a time or as a set of 6.

 If your pluckers are not broken but the ratchets don't grab quickly, they may be worn out.
 It is recommended that you replace them all at the same time.